Saipem 7000

-The Saipem 7000 is the world's third largest semi-submersible crane vessel, after the SSCV Sleipnir and the SSCV Thialf.
-It is owned by the oil and gas industry contractor Saipem S.p.A.
+Saipem 7000 is the world's third largest semi-submersible crane vessel, after the SSCV Sleipnir and the SSCV Thialf.
+It is owned by the Italian oil and gas industry contractor Saipem S.p.A.

+History

 Construction

 The vessel was designed by Gusto Engineering during 1984.

 The vessel was built between 1985 and 1987 by Fincantieri-Cantieri Navali Italiana S.p.A. at their Monfalcone yard, Trieste in north-eastern Italy.
 The vessel was built in two halves in a long dry dock.
 The halves were then floated out from the dry dock and mated.
 During the mating operation the halves were supported by temporary pontoons.

 The hull mating was complete in early 1987 and the two cranes built by Officine Meccaniche Reggiane under subcontract to American Hoist & Derrick Company (Amhoist) were installed in sections by the Saipem crane vessel Castoro Otto in April of that year.
 The sea trials, which took two months, started in September, and on 15 December the vessel was handed over to Micoperi.

 The cost of the vessel was not released by Micoperi but it was estimated in the technical press as being up to US$400 million.